 In September 2011, the FASB issued ASU No. 2011-08, which updates the guidance in ASC Topic 350, Intangibles - Goodwill & Other.
 The amendments in ASU 2011-08 affect all entities that have goodwill reported in their financial statements.
 The amendments in ASU 2011-08 permit an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than the carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in ASC Topic 350.
-The more-likelythan-not threshold is defined as having a likelihood of more than 50 percent.
+The more-likely-than-not threshold is defined as having a likelihood of more than 50 percent.
 If, after assessing the totality of events or circumstances, an entity determines that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then performing the two-step impairment test is unnecessary.
-The amendments in this Update include examples of events and circumstances that an entity should consider in evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, however the examples are not intended to be allinclusive and an entity my identify other relevant events and circumstances to consider in making the determination.
-The examples in this Update supersede the previous examples under ASC Topic 350 of events and circumstances an entity should consider in determining whether it should test for impairment between annual tests, and also supersede the examples of events and circumstances that an entity having a reporting unit with a zero or negative should consider in determining whether to perform the second step of the impairment test.
-Under the amendments in this Update, an entity is no longer permitted to carry forward its detailed calculation of a reporting unit's fair value from a prior year as previously permitted under ASC Topic 350.
-As permitted by ASU 2011-08, we have adopted the provisions of this Update effective for our fiscal 2011 annual test for goodwill impairment, performed as of the beginning of the fourth quarter of fiscal 2011.
-The adoption of this Update did not have a material impact upon our financial positions or results of operations.
+The amendments in this Update include examples of events and circumstances that an entity should consider in evaluating whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, however the examples are not intended to be all-inclusive and an entity my identify other relevant events and circumstances to consider in making the determining whether it should consider in the trunce and circumstances an entity should consider in determining whether to perform the second step of the impairment test.
+Under the amendments in this Update, an entity is no longer permitted to carry forward its detailed calculation of a reporting unit's fair value for a prior year as previously permitted under ASC Topic 350.
+As permitted by ASU 2011-08, we have adopted the provisions of this Update did not have a material impact upon our financial positions or results of operations.

+ITEM 7A.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK